 There’s no point adding nice smells to your home until you’ve eliminated the bad ones – and the kitchen sink is a good first port of call.
 If your sink plughole smells less than lovely, try this trick with a mix of baking soda and vinegar.

 Use one part baking soda to two parts vinegar and pour your baking soda into the plughole first.
 Quickly add the vinegar on top, and it should start bubbling up.
 Leave for a few minutes, then clean it away with a kettle full of boiling water.

 Carpets also have a habit of retaining unpleasant odours, but it’s cheap and easy to freshen them up.
 Grab your trusty baking soda again and mix approximately 150-200g with about 30 drops of essential oil – lavender is a good choice.
 Allow it to settle in a container for 24 hours, then sprinkle it lightly over your carpet.
 After 15 minutes, vacuum the mixture up.
 The baking soda should have soaked up bad odours and you’ll be left with the scent of essential oil.

 If your furry friend has left a less-than-pleasant scent on upholstery, you can use the carpet freshening trick again.
 Sprinkle baking soda on the chair or sofa where your dog tends to sleep, leave for 15 minutes and vacuum away.

 Tap into vinegar

-The alkaline properties of vinegar have the ability to cancel out the acidic nature of bad odours, so it’s worth having some in your cleaning cupboard.
+The acidic properties of vinegar have the ability to cancel out the alkaline nature of bad odours, so it’s worth having some in your cleaning cupboard.
 Use it to clean kitchen surfaces, or to remove stains from carpets.